 - Involved project participants for each work package - Total number of hours for each work package - Total budget for each work package - Total budget - Milestones for each work package.
-Deliverable type should be indicated for the milestones, cf. the list of abbreviations 'List of deliverable types' mentioned in Form B, sheet 3 as well as in this guide to Form B.
+Must be indicated and elaborated with title in Sheet 3 "Milestones" - Deliverables in each work package.
+For deliverables, the type of deliverable should be indicated, cf. the list of abbreviations 'List of deliverable types' mentioned in Form B Sheet 5, as well an in this guide to Form B. Elaborate with title, description, target group, communication channel, expected date of delivery and responsible project participant in Sheet 4 'Deliverables'.